This article on brewery equipment cost saving tips, was inspired by a conversation I had yesterday with potential client.

 - Oversizing certain parts of the brewery, to grow into plus, some modular elements.

-- Need to play around with equipment list, to make best use of the space in the shipping containers.
+- Need to play around with equipment list, ensuring the best use of the space like in this shipping container brewery project.

 - One critical part is the glycol system – more on this later